U-Harshitha/U-Harshitha/README.md

 - 🚀 **Tech Enthusiast**: Exploring diverse tools, languages, and frameworks
 - 💡 **Lifelong Learner**: From **DevOps pipelines** to **game algorithms**, I love solving challenges
 - 🤝 **Team Player**: Skilled in collaborating and delivering impactful projects
-- 🧑‍💻 As a DevOps Intern at Stalcon Solutions, I built and optimized CI/CD pipelines using AWS Cloud Services/
+- 🧑‍💻 As a DevOps Intern at Stalcon Solutions, I built and optimized CI/CD pipelines using AWS Cloud Services

 ## Skills